VideFrelan/php_url_shortener/README.md

 ## Feature

 - Admin Dashboard: An dashboard that enables administrators to delete URLs and users.
+- Registration with OTP Verification: Users are required to verify their email address during the registration process by entering a One-Time Password (OTP) sent to their registered email.
 - Reset Password: Password recovery feature that allows users to reset their password if it is forgotten.
+- QR Code: Users can generate a QR Code from the URL they have shortened.
 - URL Shortener: Converts long URLs to shorter URLs.
 - URL Customization: Users can customize the short URL they have created.
 - URL Statistics: Provides usage statistics for each shortened URL, such as such as number of clicks and creation date.
 - User Authentication: An authentication system that allows users to login and access available features.
-- Registration with OTP Verification: Users are required to verify their email address during the registration process by entering a One-Time Password (OTP) sent to their registered email.

 ## Configuration